Yuuuri01/Ping-Me/README.md

 ## 📖 Overview

-**PING-ME** (formerly `cpy_scanner`) is a professional-grade network diagnostic tool that bridges the gap between high-level user interface control and uncompromising low-level system execution.
+**PING-ME** (formerly `PingMe`) is a professional-grade network diagnostic tool that bridges the gap between high-level user interface control and uncompromising low-level system execution.

 Designed with modern systems engineering principles, this tool features a strict separation of concerns:
 * 🐍 **Python Orchestrator**: Manages the CLI, dynamic compilation, real-time output streaming, and automatic workspace cleanup.